 That the athlete/entertainer wealth trope contains a hint of truth—the majority of Black American billionaires fall into those categories, for example—may be evidence of the constrained path to success that our society offers certain categories of people, even today.
 Black entrepreneurs and executives are overlooked by the majority culture, Raphael told me.
 He likes to ask his white business colleagues a question: “I know it makes them uncomfortable but I want to prove a point.
 I say, ‘In the last 12 months, how many of the people that you’ve invited to your home were Black?’
 The answer is almost always zero.”

 His point: Their Black work “friends” are in fact colleagues, not true friends, even though everyone might socialize over drinks after work on occasion.
 “You don’t see them as Black people,” Raphael says.
 “Where most white people see Black people are on TV or in the movies.
-And the ones who are successful, very rarely is the professional, the businessman, the entrepreneur.”
+And the ones who are successful, very rarely is it the professional, the businessman, the entrepreneur.”

 Although Raphael’s family was poor when he and his six siblings were growing up on the Caribbean island of Dominica, and later St. Croix, several siblings ended up being very successful.
 His brother Sam now owns a resort in Dominica, where guests regularly ask him how he made his money.
 “The assumption is he must be a drug dealer or something,” Raphael says.
 (Another Hollywood trope.)
 “His going line is ‘I grew up a coconut picker.’
 People don’t walk into hotels and ask a white owner, ‘How did you get your money?’”